-Do you have a loan with Barclays Partner Finance Loans?
-Do you consider the loan repayments unaffordable?
-Are you receiving threats such as being taken to court?
-If you are having problems with Barclays Partner Finance Loans then this article can help you.
+Do you have an outstanding loan with Barclays Partner Finance Loans?
+Do you believe that the loan repayments are unaffordable to you?
+Are you being subjected to threats such as being taken to court?
+If you are facing stressful problems with Barclays Partner Finance Loans, you may find this article useful.
 You might be able to cancel your loan and get a refund!

 New laws for Barclays Partner Finance Loans

-It’s not surprising that so many people are in debt these days.
-Before the new laws came into force, the lending industry was worth over £2 billion, which was fueled by irresponsible lending and stupidly high interest rates.
+Unfortunately, there are many people who are in debt these days.
+Prior to the new laws being brought into force, the lending industry was just getting higher, even toppling £2 billion.
+This was as a result of irresponsible lending and extremely high interest rates.

-Customers that were not properly assessed during their loan application received a refund.
-This new law worked and over the 3 years following the laws the number of loans issued fell from 10 million to 1.8 million and the number of lenders fell from 240 to 60.
+Customers that did not receive a proper assessment during their loan application, ended up with a refund.
+The new, harsh but fair, law worked and following the three years after the law, the number of loans being issued fell from 10 million to 1.8 million and the amount of lenders also fell from 240 to 60.

 If Barclays Partner Finance Loans did not follow any of the laws below, then you could claim for a refund!

 Law #1: the loan should have been affordable